w3c/w3c-website-redesign-documentation/_posts/2020-09-25-on-not-choosing-wordpress.md

 For us, the delivery of accessible HTML/CSS pages that meet user needs is the most important part of this project - and where we are focussing our time.
 All in, we spent around 15 days on the CMS platform choice.
-Enough to help evaluate a limited number of options, but not enough to do a thorough review of the state of accessibility in all major CMS.
+Enough to help evaluate a limited number of options, but not enough to do a thorough review of the state of accessibility in a wide range of CMSs.

 We were surprised by the accessibility issues that cropped up in CMS platforms after our [initial CMS review](/docs/w3c-cms-selection-process-update/).
 This prompted us to prioritise accessibility above other requirements due to the [principles and values of W3C](https://www.w3.org/Consortium/mission#principles).